JUNE 18-23, 2017 / NASHVILLE / MUSIC CITY CENTER

-Professor Soltes’ work on corporate misconduct and fraud culminated in the book Why They Do It: Inside the Mind of the White-Collar Criminal, which was described by Kirkus Reviews as “a groundbreaking study” on white-collar criminality.
+Soltes’ work on corporate misconduct and fraud culminated in the book Why They Do It: Inside the Mind of the White-Collar Criminal, which was described by Kirkus Reviews as “a groundbreaking study” on white-collar criminality.
 The book explores why often wealthy and successful executives engage in deception.
-The investigation draws on more than seven years of interaction with nearly fifty of the most high-profile former executives responsible for the most significant corporate crimes.
+The investigation draws on more than seven years of interaction with nearly 50 of the most high-profile former executives responsible for the most significant corporate crimes.
 The book refutes popular explanations of why seemingly successful executives engage in fraud and instead shows that most executives make decisions the way we all do—on the basis of intuitions and gut feelings.
 The trouble, Soltes shows, is that these gut feelings are often poorly suited for the modern business world and often lead to the harmful acts that we so often read about in the news.

-Professor Soltes and his work have been widely quoted by the media including in The Wall Street Journal, Financial Times, Economist, Bloomberg and USA Today.
+Soltes and his work have been widely quoted by the media including in The Wall Street Journal, Financial Times, Economist, Bloomberg and USA Today.

-Prior to joining the faculty of the Harvard Business School, Professor Soltes received his PhD and MBA from the University of Chicago Booth School of Business, and his AM in statistics and AB in economics from Harvard University.
+Prior to joining the faculty of the Harvard Business School, Soltes received his PhD and MBA from the University of Chicago Booth School of Business, and his AM in statistics and AB in economics from Harvard University.

 Criminal business executives just don’t get why they’re in jail

 A Harvard Professor Studied Infamous White-Collar Criminals.
 Here's What He Learned.

 Fortune | October 11, 2016